Image by sasun bughdaryan from iStock

 Is There A Decision To Be Made?

-This question is powerful for several reasons:
+This latter question is your secret weapon for several reasons:

-In essence, this question helps assess the decision-making landscape, the decision-maker’s openness to new information, and whether there’s genuine room for making or influencing a decision.
+This magical question helps you map out the decision-making landscape, gauge the decision-maker’s openness to new ideas, and see if there’s genuine room for making or influencing a decision.
+If their mind is more closed than a locked vault, you’ll know it’s time to save your energy for real decision-making battles.

 Decision-Making Complexity